-How to Leverage Influencers
+How to leverage influencers

 Finding influencers isn’t difficult.
 In fact, you probably already know who the influencers in your niche are.
 At the very least, you should be able to find them fast.

 You can pay them cold, hard cash.
 Pop them a message, see if they’re interested in running a sponsored ad for you, and wait for a response.

 If you just want them to give you a quick shout-out, you can keep your costs low.
 If you want to run some complex campaigns, that may cost you more.

 You can shoot them a few tickets for a post.
 It’s that simple.
 We heavily recommend at least trying this method out.
 Not only will it give your event a boost, but you get the influencer at your event — which is even better!

-3. Tit for Tat
+3. Tit for tat

 In exchange, they’re going to tell everyone about the meet & greet.
 It will cost you some time and money to set up the booth, but you’ll get a much more organic influencer relationship.

-4. Promo for Promo
+4. Promo for promo

 For example, your AI influencer may be trying to create his/her own event.
-Or, an influencer could be tryingto start a merch line, start a podcast, etc. You can do a shoutout for them if they do a shoutout for you.
+Or, an influencer could be trying to start a merchandise line, start a podcast, etc. You can do a shoutout for them if they do a shoutout for you.

 This option works well if your social media account has a few followers.
 If you don’t have many followers, influencers may not bite.
 But you can definitely try.
 Don't be afraid to try out these new unconventional ways of advertising in return for a huge payout!